AnupamSingh0211/aragorn/README.md

 <br>
 <br>
-aragorn will return details like event name and event duration for you to use
+Aragorn will return details like event name and event duration for you to use.

 ```javascript
 function printEventDuration( eventName ,duration){